 Town Properties

 In 1998/1999 the library was renovated specifically with ADA requirements at its forefront.
-The building ahs access and automatic doors, elevator, toilets and signage, bringing this facility into compliance.
+The building has access and automatic doors, elevator, toilets and signage, bringing this facility into compliance.

 Randolph Senior Center: While this building was renovated over 10 years ago, it has been modified from year to year in order to be in compliance with Title II.
 To this end, it has the required entrance and access to all rooms, handicapped accessible toilet, and parking stalls and signs.
 A handicapped accessible water cooler and other minor items will be addressed this year (2000).